Additive Manufacturing (3D Printing)

 Additive manufacturing: As the technology evolves, what are the opportunities available to manufacturers today?

-By Mary Del Ciancio and Rob Colman
+May 22, 2014 by Mary Del Ciancio and Rob Colman

 “It’s an evolution, not a revolution.”
 That’s how James Janeteas, president of 3D printer provider Cimetrix Solutions, described additive manufacturing — or 3D printing as it is often called — at an event in Toronto late last year.